Myocardial perfusion imaging is a test

 Description of Test

-Your heart may first be monitored while at rest.
+The heart may first be checked while at rest.

-15-30 minutes after exercise, you will lie down on a special table.
-More images will be taken of your heart.
+15 to 30 minutes after exercise, images will be taken of the heart.

 You will be able to leave after the test is done.